cucumber/cucumber-ruby/CONTRIBUTING.md

 ### Using a local Gemfile

 A local Gemfile allows you to use your prefer set of gems for your own development workflow, like gems dedicated to debugging.
 Such gems are not part of `cucumber-ruby` standard `Gemfile`.

-`Gemfile.local`, `Gemfile.local.lock` and `.bundle` have been added to `.gitignore` so your local gems cannot be accidentaly commited and pushed to the repository.
+`Gemfile.local`, `Gemfile.local.lock` and `.bundle` have been added to `.gitignore` so local changes cannot be accidentaly commited and pushed to the repository.

 A `Gemfile.local` may look like this: